WuJi1/AMMD/README.md

 ## Dataset prepare

-The dataset should be placed in dir "./data/miniImagenet" (or "./data/tieredimagenet") with the following format:
+The dataset should be placed in dir "./data/dataset_name".
+For example, "./data/miniimagenet" is in the following format:

 ```
-MCL
+AMMD
 ├── data
 │   ├── miniImagenet
 │   │   ├── train